 Temperature jumps can affect materials like leather and cause them to become discolored or cracked.
 Low humidity levels can cause gaps in wood flooring and warping or cracks in wood furniture.
 If humidity levels are too high, wood can contract or start growing mold from poor moisture control.

 Good artwork does not come cheap, and therefore, it should be taken good care of.
 Unbalanced humidity levels can degrade frames while dry air can crack or shrink the canvas or paper the artwork is on.
 It’s best to keep temperature changes around artwork within 20 degrees.
 Instruments are also sensitive to the humidity changes.
 For example, a piano’s tune can vary depending on the surrounding air quality and woodwinds can crack if stored in dry conditions.

 Pairing a humidifier or dehumidifier to a quality HVAC system can help control moisture fluctuations, while installing an automation thermostat that will allow you to control temperature and humidity levels.
 By keeping your home in a state of homeostasis, your HVAC system will provide protection to all the valuables you hold dear.

-At Tyler Heating & Air Conditioning, we match our expertise with the customers’ needs by offering thoughtful, cost effective, efficient solutions to all of our customers.
+At Tyler Heating, Air Conditioning, Refrigeration LLC, we match our expertise with the customers’ needs by offering thoughtful, cost effective, efficient solutions to all of our customers.
 For more information about the protection a quality HVAC system can provide for your home, call us at 203-378-4700 today!